 Most autistics downright hate Autism Speaks.
 Most that I have talked to have not have personal dealings with them like I have.
 I have been asked multiple times to tell my story, so here it is.

-My first autie diagnosis was when my nine year old was three.
+My first autie diagnosis was when my nine-year-old was three.
 I brought him to the neurologist I was told about by many people.
-He was very good with him.
+He was very good to him.
 He suggested ABA but did not push and he respected my position on it.
 I appreciated that.
-At this point I started to suspect I might be autistic too.
+At this point, I started to suspect I might be autistic too.
 He was too similar to me and I did not believe it was a coincidence.

 He gave me the number to Autism Speaks and told me to give them a call.
 It made perfect sense.
 Everyone has heard of them and they are supposed to be an advocacy agency.